Italian L3/33 Light Tank

 For a preview of this kit, containing a scan of the sprues, see here.

-(aka CV33) was developed from the British Vickers Carden Lloyd Mk.VI
+The L3/33 (aka CV33) was developed from the British Vickers Carden Lloyd Mk.VI and came in two versions :

-with various types of gun, including a 20mm Solothurm anti-tank rifle.
+of gun, including a 20mm Solothurn anti-tank rifle or a Breda 12.7mm

-the tracks can be attached to the hull without glue, which will aid
+tracks can be attached to the hull without glue, which aids painting

-painting them enormously.
-Still, I believe I will add just a small
+them enormously.
+Still, I decided to add just a small drop of glue

 As you can see from the pictures, there is no interior, although the hatches can be opened.
 If you put a figure in the hull, not much extra work will be needed.
 If not, some additional detail might be welcome.